home-assistant/home-assistant.io/source/_integrations/geonetnz_quakes.markdown

 ha_integration_type: service
 ---

-The `geonetnz_quakes` integration lets you use a GeoJSON feed provided by New Zealand's [GeoNet](https://www.geonet.org.nz/) with information about quakes in the New Zealand region that happened within the last 7 days.
+The `geonetnz_quakes` {% term integration %} lets you use a GeoJSON feed provided by New Zealand's [GeoNet](https://www.geonet.org.nz/) with information about quakes in the New Zealand region that happened within the last 7 days.
 It retrieves incidents from a feed and